Maria Duval scam: Law enforcement investigations

 An investigation by the United States Department of Justice (DoJ) concluded in 2014 with some companies associated with the scam paying undisclosed amounts as out-of-court settlements.
 The DoJ also barred Hong Kong's Destiny Research Center and Montreal's Infogest Direct Marketing from sending letters to the United States (from Canada) and the criminal investigation targeting those two firms was still ongoing in 2018.
-Infogest flooded the United States with 56 million Maria Duval letters between 2006 and 2014 and has been investigated for other scams, including one about fraudulent weight loss products.
+Infogest has been investigated for other scams, including one about fraudulent weight loss products.
 Canadian financial services PacNet was subsequently accused of laundering money from the American Maria Duval operations, among other questionable clients.

 Investigators concluded the number of people scammed is considerable, including 1.4 million in the United States alone.

 Gamba's residence in Callas was searched by French police and American investigators in March, 2018.
 A United States Postal Inspection Service investigation got underway in 2018 and two Canadian citizens, Maria Thanos and Philip Lett, pleaded guilty in June of that year to conspiracy to commit mail fraud.
 In December 2020, their alleged associate Patrice Runner was extradited from Spain on similar charges.

+In June 2023, Patrice Runner, the man in charge of the operation, was convicted of "conspiracy to commit mail and wire fraud, mail fraud, wire fraud and conspiracy to commit money laundering by the jury in U.S. Court for the Eastern District of New York in Central Islip."
+Two other co-conspirators, Sherry Gore of Indiana and Daniel Arnold of Connecticut, pleaded guilty to conspiracy to commit mail fraud.
+In April 2024, Runner was sentenced to 10 years in prison.
+According to Postal Inspector Clayton Gerber, the postal service was, in a rare victory, able to win the cooperation of the database companies that had supplied the information used by the scammers and assembled a fund large enough to pay back in whole all of the still living victims.

 In other media

 Investigative reporters from CNN, Blake Ellis and Melanie Hicken exposed the complex inner workings of a case of psychic fraud that spanned several decades and bilked over $200,000,000 from the mostly elderly victims.
-In 2019 the Committee for Skeptical Inquiry at CSICon awarded the Robert P. Balles prize for their work A Deal With the Devil.
+In 2019, the Committee for Skeptical Inquiry at CSICon awarded the Robert P. Balles prize for their work A Deal With the Devil.
 Wendy Grossman reviewing the book for Skeptical Inquirer Magazine concludes that skeptics should remember that sometimes the scammer can become the victim causing even more widespread damage.
 Grossman states "This is a twist we skeptics never saw coming: that those famous for their psychic claims could effectively sell their businesses to organized crime and become pawns of their new bosses".

+An article published on the Portuguese news website, Setenta e Quatro, claims that João Vale e Azevedo, a former President of soccer club S. L. Benfica, was responsible for expanding the scam to Portugal, where it operated between 1995 and 2012 and earned 3 million euros alone between July 1, 1998, and June 30, 1999.